Of course, I’m a coffee lover, but you know what comes as a close second? Tea.

 But if I’m making loose leaf tea I don’t turn to any fancy gizmo, I haven’t bought any special tea kettles, I turn to the trusty french press.
 And it couldn’t be simpler to use a french press for tea.

-To make tea in a french press you remove the plunger, add in your tea leaves, add in your not but not boiling water, cover but don’t plunge, and leave it to brew.
+To make tea in a french press you remove the plunger, add in your tea leaves, add in your not but not boiling water, cover but don’t plunge, and leave it to brew for 3-5 minutes depending on the tea.
 Once it’s finished brewing you gently plunge and pour.

 Now if you want to get a little complicated and really perfect your brew then you’re going to want to follow the steps below.